Are we safe? Killing of UK lawmaker makes colleagues nervous | Politics

 Are we safe?
 Killing of UK lawmaker makes colleagues nervous

 The killing, five years after opposition Labour lawmaker Jo Cox was shot and stabbed to death by a Nazi-obsessed loner as she arrived to meet voters, once again raised questions about the safety of British members of parliament (MPs).
-On Wednesday, interior minister Priti Patel announced that following an independent review by the Joint Terrorism Analysis Centre, the threat level to MPs was now deemed to be substantial.
+On Wednesday, interior minister Priti Patel said the threat level to MPs was now deemed to be substantial.

 Last week, British lawmaker Christian Wakeford opened his office door in the market town of Radcliffe to a passer-by who wanted to talk about the area's regeneration.
 A day later, Wakeford said, he would not have let the man straight into his office.